QinCai-rui/PicoCube/JOURNAL.md

 Things are not as easy as i thought, however.
 The screen's rotation was wrong; I wanted it to be horizontal, but instead it was verticle.
 Also, some text are clipped off the screen.
 To make matter even worse, the touch sensor did not do _anything_.
 I left some of hard work to GitHub Copilot to fix the rotation and text clipping, and I tried to change to a different touch sensor, since it came in a pack of 5.

 To my surprise (this time negatively), the touch sensor I was initially using is faulty; a quick test with another sensor quickly comfirmed that.

-WIP
+Ahhh, AliExpress, maybe you are not that reliable.

+upon repeatition of the test on other sensors, another one (with clearly visible damage) turned out to be faulty...
+OOF.
+Two in a row, that leaves 3 working sensors left, and 2 in use, leaving **only** 1 backup sensor.
+URGHHH..
+I WANT SOME BACKUP SENSORS SO I DONT HAVE TO FEAR THAT A TOUCH WILL BREAK ONE!!!
+But it is what it is, and I decided it was enough work for one day.

+WIP: this entry is not complete